About this book

 The years that follow Massoumeh’s wedding prove transformative for Iran.
 Hamid, Massoumeh’s husband, is a political dissident and a threat to the Shah’s regime.
 When the secret service arrive to arrest him, it is the start of a terrifying period for Massoumeh.
 Her fate, so long dictated by family loyalty and tradition, is now tied to the changing fortunes of her country.

-PARINOUSH SANIEE is a sociologist and psychologist.
+Parinoush Saniee is formally trained in Psychology and has extensive research experience in social studies.
 She was formerly manager of the research department at the Supreme Coordination Council for Technical and Vocational Education in Iran.
-Her first novel, The Book of Fate, won the Boccaccio Prize in Italy, Euskadi de Plata Prize in the Basque Country, and was selected as one of World Literature Today’s 75 Notable Translations of 2013.
+Her first novel, The Book of Fate, won the Boccaccio Prize in Italy, the Euskadi de Plata Prize in the Basque Country, and was selected as one of World Literature Today’s 75 Notable Translations of 2013.
 I Hid My Voice is her second novel that has been translated into English.
-Her other books are awaiting approval by the censorship board.